danielkorkin/fabricpy/docs/guides.rst

-FabricPy Guides
+fabricpy Guides
 ===============

-This section contains comprehensive guides for using FabricPy to create Minecraft Fabric mods.
+This section contains comprehensive guides for using fabricpy to create Minecraft Fabric mods.

 .. toctree::
    :maxdepth: 2